-Today’s stroll showcases the scenic coastal city of Odawara in Kanagawa!
+Today’s day trip showcases the scenic coastal city of Odawara in Kanagawa!

 - Table of Contents

 - Uiro Main Branch and the Uiro Museum: Traditional Japanese medicine with a 500+ year history